Actual Tools

 Figure 5.
 Start button on each Taskbar

-Toggle Multiple Monitors extensions via Multi-monitor Taskbar context menu
+Multi-monitor Taskbar context menu

+In addition, you can control taskbar mode and some of its options, as well as the related Task Switcher extension.
 Note that you can lock secondary taskbars or force them auto-hide in the same way you do with the primary taskbar.
 Locked taskbars cannot be moved or sized (that prevents the accidental change of their placement), automatic hiding can save you some valuable screen space for your applications.
 You can turn on/off the "Lock" and "Auto-hide" options individually for each secondary taskbar.
-Also, if you are using the individual mode then you can quickly minimize all open windows on a particular monitor and restore them back in a single click via Minimize all/Restore all context menu commands.
+Also, there are commands to manipulate several windows at once ("subject monitor" mentioned below is the monitor where you invoked particular command):

 In addition to all above-mentioned, there are some extra usability features: